This recipe is safe for Coumadin (warfarin) users.

 A balance of flavors is the key to great food.
 This recipe has all of them.
 The umami flavors of the caramelized onion, chicken stock and garlic combine with the sweetness of cherries and port wine.
-A little salt in the chicken stock and tartness from the vinegar help all of the ingredients work together to enhance each other.
+A little salt and tartness from the vinegar help all of the ingredients work together to enhance each other.

 Cooking Time: 60 Minutes

 This recipe can be multiplied and keeps well in the refrigerator for about 2 days.
 Reheat the sauce gently.